BMP of Oil and Gas Development

 From: Federal Real Property Profile, 2004

-Oil and gas development is regulated by all levels of government -- Federal, State, and local.
+Oil and gas development is regulated by all levels of government -- Federal, State, and local – and by Indian tribes.
 Some statutes deal with oil and gas operations directly, while others are more generally concerned with protecting human health, air, land, wildlife, water or other resources and incidentally apply to oil and gas.
 After laws are passed by Congress or a state legislature, it is the task of an administrative agency such as the Bureau of Land Management, the Environmental Protection Agency, or a state agency or commission, like the Colorado Oil and Gas Conservation Commission, to issue regulations, further defining, and consistent with, the original law.
-Beyond their regulations (also called rules), the agencies might also issue policy or guidance documents to further explain the law.
+Beyond their regulations (also called rules), federal or state agencies might also issue policy or guidance documents to further explain the law.
+The process of regulating oil and gas varies among Indian tribes with some developing legal codes and others regulating directly through their constitution, management plans or ordinances.
 At the local government level, the law itself, usually called an ordinance, is the most detailed provision of law.
+Some jurisdictions, whether state or local use Memorandums of Understanding and Watershed Agreements to regulate oil and gas.

 Which laws are applicable to a particular development depends in part on who owns the land and who owns the minerals.
 For federal lands or minerals, the process can involve all three levels of government.
 For private or state lands and minerals, the process is mostly state and local, although all development needs to comply with the national environmental laws like the Clean Air Act and Clean Water Act.
-For additional information on the Clean Air Act, Clean Water Act, and other laws applicable to oil and gas development, go to the index page of the Federal Laws Section on the Red Lodge Clearinghouse website and choose a topic.
+For additional information on the Clean Air Act, Clean Water Act, and other laws applicable to oil and gas development, click on one of the links at the top of this page (e.g., Federal Laws: Oil and Gas).
+Or go to the index page of the Oil and Gas Development section on the Red Lodge Clearinghouse website and choose a topic.

 Colorado Rulemaking Stakeholder Meetings